Lender is taking legal action for repossession and eviction

 If your lender has started legal action to repossess your home you must get help from an experienced adviser.
-You may be able to come to an agreement with your lender and you may be able to suspend the legal action to give you more time.
+You might be able to come to an agreement with your lender and you might be able to suspend the legal action to give you more time.

 Lender starts legal action to repossess the property